THUNER-project/THUNER/README.rst

 Welcome to the Thunderstorm Event Reconnaissance (THUNER) package!
-THUNER is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of events in meteorological datasets.
+THUNER is a flexible toolkit for multi-feature detection, tracking, tagging and analysis of events in meteorological datasets; detailed documentation is `available online<https://thuner.readthedocs.io/en/latest/>`__.
 The intended application of the package is to the tracking and analysis of convective weather events.
 If you use this package in your work, consider citing the following papers;

 - Leese et al. (1971), doi: 10.1175/1520-0450(1971)010<0118:AATFOC>2.0.CO;2